Giraffe-Conservation-Foundation/streamlit/funding_summary/README.md

 ## Security Configuration

 ### Password Management
-The default password is hashed using SHA-256.
+The password is hashed using SHA-256 for security.
 To change the password:

 1. Generate a new hash for your desired password:
    ```python